salkaro/gradescope-api/README.md

 This *unofficial* project serves as a library for programmatically interacting with [Gradescope](https://www.gradescope.com/).
 The primary purpose of this project is to provide students and instructors tools for interacting with Gradescope without having to use the web interface.

-For example:
+### Use Cases

-- Students using this project could automatically query information about their courses and assignments to notify them of upcoming deadlines or new assignments.
+- **Students:** Automatically query information about courses and assignments to notify them of upcoming deadlines or new assignments.
-- Instructors could use this project bulk edit assignment due dates or sync student extensions with an external system.
+- **Instructors:** Bulk edit assignment due dates, manage student extensions, or sync data with external systems.
+- **Developers:** Build integrations and tools that leverage Gradescope data (e.g., academic dashboards, assignment trackers, etc.)

+### Technology Stack

+- **Python 3.10+**
+- **FastAPI 0.120.4** - REST API server
+- **Requests 2.32.5** - HTTP client for Gradescope communication
+- **BeautifulSoup4 4.14.2** - Web scraping and HTML parsing
+- **Pydantic 2.12.3** - Data validation and serialization
+- **Uvicorn 0.38.0** - ASGI server
+- **Vercel** - Serverless deployment platform

 ## Features

-Implemented Features Include:
+### Core Functionality

+- **Course Management**
-- Get all courses for a user
+  - Get all courses for a user (instructor and student roles)
+  - Retrieve course roster/members with details

+- **Assignment Operations**
   - Get a list of all assignments for a course
+  - Add/remove/modify dates for an assignment (release, due, late submission)
+  - Get assignment submissions and graders
+  - Upload submissions to assignments

+- **Extension Management**
   - Get all extensions for an assignment in a course
-- Add/remove/modify extensions for an assignment in a course
+  - Add/remove/modify student extensions for assignments

-- Add/remove/modify dates for an assignment in a course
-- Upload submissions to assignments
+- **API Server**
-- API server to interact with library without Python
+  - FastAPI REST server to interact with library without Python
+  - Auto-generated API documentation (Swagger UI)
+  - CORS support for cross-origin requests

 ## Demo